Justine Larbalestier

 My sympathies to everyone who had a really bad day yesterday.

-1. Electric Landlady Says:
+1. Electric Landlady on #

 It’s very upsetting and my sympathies go out to everyone involved.
 I did have to giggle a bit at this line (from your second link), though: